Introduction

 Step 1: Navigate to the Reports Tab

-• Log in to Salesforce: Sign in to your Salesforce account first.
+- Log in to Salesforce: First, log in to your Salesforce account.

 Step 2: Select the Report to Share

-Here are some ways to find the report you want to share once you’re in the Reports tab:
+Once you’re in the Reports tab, here are some ways to find the report you want to share:

-There are many reports, so using the search tool will help you quickly find the one you need.
+The search tool will help you quickly find the report you need because there are many of them.

 Step 3: Share the Report

-• Use the ‘Share’ Button or Link: Once the report is open, the “Share” button or link is in the upper right corner of most report pages.
+- Use the ‘Share’ Button or Link: The “Share” button or link is in the top right area of most report pages once the report is open.

 Select the Sharing Method:

-• Role: If you share the report with a certain job, everyone in that role can see it.
+- Role: If you share the report with a specific job, everyone in that role can see it.

 Set the Access Level: